-As a blogger, offering blogging tips for beginners is paying it forward!
+As a blogger, sharing blogging tips for beginners is paying it forward!
 Without those tips from other bloggers and the training I did starting out, my blog would not be where it is right now!

 Blogging comes with a LOT of mistakes, especially in the first year!
 I have made my share of them!!
 I spent the first 2 months of blogging doing essentially everything wrong!
 I look back at some blog posts and think “who wrote this???”